taocpp/PEGTL/README.md

 ## Contact

-For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to open an issue or a PR on GitHub or contact the authors at `taocpp(at)icemx.net`.
+For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to open a [discussion](https://github.com/taocpp/PEGTL/discussions), an [issue](https://github.com/taocpp/PEGTL/issues) or a [pull request](https://github.com/taocpp/PEGTL/pulls) on GitHub or contact the authors at `taocpp(at)icemx.net`.

 ## License